HewlettPackard/oneview-ansible-collection/README.md

 #### Using a JSON Configuration File

-To use the HPEOneView collection, you can store the configuration in a JSON file.
+To use the HPE OneView collection, you can store the configuration in a JSON file.
 This file is used to define the settings, which will be used on the OneView appliance connection, like hostname, username, and password.
 Here's an
 example: